Investigative works of Anas Aremeyaw Anas: May 2018: Number 12

 This investigative work by Anas focuses on corruption in the Ghana Football Association (GFA).
 Portions of the investigative piece were shown privately to President Nana Akufo-Addo.
-In the video, Kwesi Nyantakyi - the President of the GFA - is filmed appearing to be soliciting for bribes from some football investors using the name of the President, Vice President and other senior members in Government.
+In the video, Kwesi Nyantakyi – the President of the GFA – is filmed appearing to be soliciting for bribes from some football investors using the name of the President, Vice President and other senior members in Government.
 The President lodged a complaint about the conduct of Nyantakyi with the Criminal Investigation Department of the Ghana Police Service.
 He was arrested and later granted bail.

 After being provisionally banned by FIFA, Nyantakyi resigned as the president of Ghana Football Association, and quit his roles as a member of the FIFA Council, member of the FIFA Associations Committee, First Vice President of CAF and President of Zone B of the West African Football Union (WAFU).

 The Ghana Football Association was also dissolved.

-December 2015: Nigeria's baby farmers
+December 2015: Nigeria's Baby Farmers

-In this episode of Africa Investigates, journalist Anas Aremeyaw Anas and investigative reporter Rosemary Nwaebuni went undercover to identify and expose some of those behind Nigeria's baby trade.
-The trade exploits couples desperate for a baby and young pregnant single mothers — often stigmatised in a country where abortion is illegal except in the most dire medical emergency.
+In this episode of Africa Investigates, journalist Anas Aremeyaw Anas and investigative reporter Rosemary Nwaebuni went undercover to identify and expose perpetrators behind Nigeria's baby trade.
+This trade exploits couples desperate for a babies and young pregnant single mothers — often stigmatised in a country where abortion is illegal except in the most dire medical emergency.
 It is also a trade that international NGOs have identified as sinister and out of control.

 The team found bogus doctors and clinics offering spurious fertility treatments in return for large amounts of money.
 In their guise as a childless couple, Anas and Rosemary were falsely diagnosed by one clinician as being unable to conceive children.

-September 2015: Ghana judiciary scandal
+September 2015: Ghana Judiciary Scandal

 On 23 September 2015 Anas premiered, in four showings, in front of a record-breaking audience of more than 6500 people at the Accra International Conference Center, his undercover film "Ghana In The Eyes Of God".
-It exposed widespread corruption within the judiciary and graphically showed court workers like clerks and bailiffs connive with a number of respected judges to influence court cases through bribes.
-34 judges and magistrates were caught on a hidden camera receiving enticements of money, goats, sheep and even foodstuff.
+It exposed widespread corruption within Ghana's judiciary and graphically showed court workers like clerks and bailiffs connive with a number of respected judges to influence court cases through bribes.
+34 judges and magistrates were caught on a hidden camera receiving enticements of money, live goats, sheep and even foodstuff.
 As a result, presumed robbers, murderers, drug traffickers, rapists and litigants in land cases went free.
 The film effectively created a deep and destabilizing crises of conscience in Ghanaian society.